vitalets/playwright-bdd/docs/writing-features/customize-examples-title.md

 ```

 #### 2. Use special comment syntax
-You can provide own fixed title format by adding a special comment right above `Examples`.
+You can provide your own fixed title format by adding a special comment right above `Examples`.
 The comment should start with `# title-format:` and can reference column names as `<column>`.
 For example:
 ```gherkin
 Feature: Calculator